xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 ---
-title: "How To Deploy Your Node-React-Mongo App To Amazon Web Service"
+title: "How To Deploy Your MERN App To Amazon Web Service"
 date: 2018-10-03
 categories:
   - blog